sf-wdi-25/project-03/README.md

 ###### When is the project due?

-* **Thursday, January 28th, 10:30am** - [Project planning deliverables](#project-planning-deliverables) due!
+* **Wednesday, February 17th, 2:30pm** - [Project planning deliverables](#project-planning-deliverables) due!
 Before beginning work on your project, your idea, project scope, and other planning deliverables must be approved by an instructor.

-* **Thursday, February 4th, 10:00am** - [Completed project deliverables](#completed-project-deliverables) due and presentations!
+* **Thursday, February 25th, 10:00am** - [Completed project deliverables](#completed-project-deliverables) due and presentations!

 ---